my-mennaatef/my-mennaatef/README.md

 - 🎓 Third-year Computer Science student at MTI University
 - 🧱 Building hands-on projects in algorithms, AI
 - 📚 Currently exploring Advanced Algorithms and working on AI & ML projects
 ---

+### 🏆 Route Academy Experienc
+-Actively developing practical skills in artificial intelligence and machine learning.
+-Engaging in real-world projects and interactive labs to bridge theory and practice.
+-Collaborating with peers and mentors to tackle complex challenges.
+-Strengthening abilities in teamwork, communication, and project coordination.

+---

 ### 🛠️ Tech Stack